-Thai food is delicious, it combines a mixture of flavors like no other… sour, sweet, salty, bitter, spicy combined with fresh ingredients.
+Thai food is delicious, it combines a mixture of flavors like no other… sour, sweet, salty, bitter, and spicy combined with fresh ingredients.
 We had such a good time in Thailand trying different dishes.
 It was a delight for our palate.
-We liked it so much that we decided to have a Thai cooking class, making this trip also a cooking vacation!
+We liked it so much that we decided to have a Thai cooking class in Chiang Mai, making this trip also a cooking vacation!

-Being from Portugal everything for us was a novelty, we were Thai food virgins.
-Some dishes we didn’t even know what they were.
-Therefore we decided to do a Thai cooking class try to learn how to do some of our new favorite dishes and find out how Thai cuisine works.
-We did a Thai cooking Class in Chiang Mai where you can find a big variety of options at very reasonable prices and finally, Chiang Mai is one of the best places to eat in Thailand.
+Being from Portugal, everything for us was a novelty, we were Thai food virgins.
+Some of the dishes we didn’t even know what they were.
+Therefore we decided to do a Thai cooking class in Chiang Mai to try to learn how to do some of our new favorite dishes and find out how Thai cuisine works.
+We did a Thai cooking class in Chiang Mai because there’s a big variety of options at very reasonable prices and finally, Chiang Mai is one of the best places to eat in Thailand.

-Before starting to cook, we went to the local market with our cooking teacher, to buy all the ingredients we needed for the dishes.
-We already had gone to numerous markets in Bangkok, but it is different going with a local who knows the ingredients.
-Afterward, we choose the herbs, which we had the privilege to pick up from the garden of the school after a small description of their properties.
+Before starting to cook, we went to the local market with our cooking teacher to buy all the ingredients we needed for the dishes.
+We had already gone to numerous markets in Bangkok, but it is different going with a local who knew the ingredients.
+Afterward, we chose the herbs, which we had the privilege to pick up from the school garden after a small description of their properties.

 - Spring Rolls: made with vegetables and chicken in rice wrappers.